-Overarching Need as identified in Large percentage of students not performing on or above grade level in reading/ELA CNA Section 3.2 according to GMAS 2023.
+Large percentage of students not performing on or above grade level in in CNA Section 3.2 reading/ELA according to GMAS 2024.
 Root Cause # 1 Instructional time is not being maximized.
 Student and staff attendance should continue to be addressed.
 More effective monitoring practices of instructional expectations and classroom management revisions are needed.
-Goal By the end of 2023-2024 school year, the number of students scoring on or above grade level will increase by at least 10 % on iReady reading (K-2) and GMAS ELA (3-5) by using the RCSS Cross-Curricular Reading Expectations and non-negotiables.
+Goal By the end of 2024-2025 school year, the number of students scoring on or above grade level will increase by at least 5 % on iReady reading (K-2) and GMAS ELA (3-5) by using the RCSS Cross-Curricular Reading Expectations and non-negotiables.

-Action Step Maximize Instructional time by providing school based PL, using Look fors walkthrough checklist, formal and informal observations with timely feedback.
+Action Step Maximize Instructional time by providing school based PL to explain expectations, using Look fors & walkthrough checklist, formal and informal observations with timely feedback.
 Funding Sources Consolidated Funding Subgroups Economically Disadvantaged Systems Coherent Instruction Effective Leadership Method for Monitoring Walkthroughs with Feedback Implementation PL agenda and sign in sheet Method for Monitoring data team meetings (subgroups) Effectiveness Position/Role Responsible Administration, Leadership Team, Teachers Timeline for Implementation Weekly

 What partnerships, if any, with School Council, School PTO, Family Y with Primetime, Released Time Bible Ed

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-Action Step RCBOE Expectations and NON-Negotiables School-Based Professional Learning
+Action Step Unpacking the Standards School-Based Professional Learning and using Target Teach (End in Mind) model for standards based assessments

 Funding Sources Consolidated Funding

 Subgroups Economically Disadvantaged

 Systems Coherent Instruction

 Professional Capacity

 Supportive Learning Environment

 Method for Monitoring walk-throughs, checklists, surveys, and observations

 Implementation

 Method for Monitoring I-Ready Reading Data, CMA Data

 Effectiveness

 Position/Role Responsible Administration, Leadership team and teachers

 Timeline for Implementation Weekly

 What partnerships, if any, with CSRA RESA

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?